claimchain/claimchain-simulations/README.md

 where you can select a notebook from the [notebooks](notebooks) directory and run it.
 The notebooks will save all produced plots to the ``images`` directory.

+## Acknowledgements

+This work is funded by the [NEXTLEAP project](https://nextleap.eu) within the European Union’s Horizon 2020 Framework Programme for Research and Innovation (H2020-ICT-2015, ICT-10-2015) under grant agreement 688722.